mesosphere-backup/dcos-bootstrap/README.md

     make bootstrap

-When done, the following line will tell you the URL of the DCOS web interface:

-    ok: [localhost] => {
-        "msg": "Open DCOS web interface at http://..."
-    }

 There are a couple of settings you might want to change:

 Configure a custom SSH key for logging into DCOS cluster instances: